Sustainability

 User Flow:

-Scan Item: Users scan a product while shopping.
+Scan Item: Users scan products while shopping.

 Real-Time Sync: The app checks the inventory and notifies if the item is already in stock.